Saint George

 No hay anuncios

 Barometer of reading habits and book purchasing in Spain 2025“It is a shame that the Department of Education does not consider the figure of the librarian teacher in schools.
-Someone knowledgeable to dedicate full time to school library sessions, prepare good activities, create reading itineraries, introduce reference authors of children's and young adult literature (CYAL), stock classroom libraries, and carry out various activities to foster the reading habit”, laments Durà in the same way as Ferrer.
+An understanding person to dedicate a full schedule to school library sessions, prepare good activities, create reading itineraries, introduce reference authors of children's and youth literature (CYL), nurture classroom libraries and carry out various activities to foster the reading habit”, laments Durà in the same way as Ferrer.

-“If students have a socio-familiar environment that reads, it will be easier for them to read, but if that is not the case and they do not have a very strong personality, they will hardly do so”, states Judit Terrats, a Catalan language teacher at Institut Quatre Cantons in Poblenou, Barcelona, and holds a master's degree in school libraries and reading promotion.
-She was the coordinator of the library at Institut Milà i Fontanals in Barcelona for four academic years and assures that, despite the perception that young people do not read, evidence and various studies –such as the Barómetro de hábitos de lectura y compra de libros en España 2025, prepared by Conecta, and the exploratory study Prácticas y percepciones de lectura en adolescentes y jóvenes, prepared by PezLinterna– indicate that they do read, and that young people have become the age group that buys the most books and reads the most.
+“If students have a socio-family environment that reads, it will be easier for them to read, but if this is not the case and they do not have a very strong personality, they will hardly do so”, states Judit Terrats, a Catalan language teacher at the Institut Quatre Cantons in Poblenou, Barcelona, and a master's graduate in school libraries and reading promotion.
+She was the coordinator of the library at the Institut Milà i Fontanals in Barcelona for four academic years and assures that, despite the perception that young people do not read, evidence and different studies –such as the Barómetro de hábitos de lectura y compra de libros en España 2025 (Spain 2025 Reading and Book Purchasing Habits Barometer), produced by Conecta, and the exploratory study Prácticas y percepciones de lectura en adolescentes y jóvenes (Reading Practices and Perceptions in Adolescents and Young People), produced by PezLinterna– indicate that they do read, and that young people have become the age group that buys the most books and reads the most.

 Cargando